tararoys/dense-mouse-grid/dense_mouse_grid/README.md

 # Basic usage in Frame Mode

-The grid will appear in Frame Mode.
-Frame Mode 'frames' each of the large numbered blocks with letters to indicate row and column.
-Saying a coordinate with long pauses between each word will work just as well as saying all the words together.
-In fact, saying each part of the coordinate individually will allow the grid time to show visual aids for picking out the coordinate you want.
+The grid will appear in Phonetic Mode.
+Phonetic Mode loads whatever phonetic alphabed you have and uses it to lable rows.
+When you select a row, it will use your phonetic alphabet to lable the columns.
+As a result you do not need to remember the phonetic alphabet to use this mouse because it will appear on screen for you.

 	2 Cap Bat

-This will select the second block, make the large number two disappear, and remove the color overlay to show that this block is the actively selected block. `Cap` will select row C.  A red row will appear with all of the letters in row c. `Bad` This will select column 'd' and move the mouse pointer to coordinate '2 C B'
+This will select the second block, make the large number two disappear, and remove the color overlay to show that this block is the actively selected block. `Cap` will select row C.  A red row will appear with all of the letters in row cap. `Bat` This will select column 'bat' and move the mouse pointer to coordinate '2 C B'

 	`touch`